ALL

 Male Sexuality and Cancer: Erection Problems

-There are types of medicine taken by mouth for erection problems, which include:
+There are many types of medicine taken by mouth for erection problems.
+These include:

 Check with your doctor or pharmacist before you take any type of erection medicine.
-Don’t take erection medicine if you take:
+Do not take erection medicine if you take:

-• nitrate medicine (e.g., nitroglycerin) for heart disease
+• nitrate medicine for heart disease (like nitroglycerin)

 • alpha-blockers to lower blood pressure and treat enlarged prostate glands

-• If you’ve had radiation for prostate cancer, the pills might help at first, but may not work long-term.
+• If you’ve had radiation for prostate cancer, the medicine might help at first, but may not work long-term.

 Side effects may include: